wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 - Third Party Lib Support
 - Extendable
 ### Understanding SASS
+### PostCSS
+SCSS need to be compiled to CSS
+PostCSS is a JavaScript lib which can deal with the CSS like Object.
+PostCSS is integrated by Vite, so we don't need to install the package.
 ## Advanced Vue Components
 ## Transitions & Animations
 ## Projects 2: Vue Quiz App